ETran426/ECS-161-SQ2024---VSCode-Snippets-Presentation-/README.md

 ## Contents
 - `PythonSnippetsDemo.code-snippets`: This file contains example code snippets used during the presentation to demonstrate the usage of VSCode snippets in Python.
+- `LatexFigureSnippets.code-snippets`: This file contains 2 snippets used to display figures and subfigures for latex environment that we created on VSCode.

 ## Description
 This presentation introduces the concept of Visual Studio Code (VSCode) snippets and their utility in enhancing productivity during software development.
 The presentation covers the following topics: